-In all countries of the world where wars have ever been fought, there is a cultural phenomenon that is commonly called the Grave of the Unknown Soldier.
+Grave of Unknown Soldier is a cultural phenomenon that you can find in all countries of the world where wars have ever been fought.
 In many cities there are similar monuments, for example, to unknown heroes of the First or Second World Wars.

 A memorial of unknown soldiers dedicated to the soldiers of the Turkish Guard who laid down their heads for their Azerbaijani brothers back in 1918 has been erected on the approach to the pass near the city of Shamakhi.
 And next to the road in the north of the Gobustan desert, travelers have been seeing a lonely grave for more than a hundred years.
 Two flags are flying above it: Turkish and Azerbaijani.
 This is the grave of an unknown Turkish guardsman who gave his life for the fraternal Azerbaijani people.

 At that time, an attempt was made to seize Azerbaijani lands by the nationalist Dashnak Tsutyun party.

 The Azerbaijanis were not ready for war at that time.
 Performing with edged weapons and hunting rifles against armored vehicles, we suffered defeat after defeat.
 Until the Anatolians came to the rescue.

 Despite the fact that their country was torn apart by the civil war and the battles of the First World War, despite the fact that every soldier counted for the preservation of Turkish statehood, they are sending a corps to help us.
 And not a simple infantry, but a corps of selected Turkish guards, joined by local resistance forces and the Caucasian Muslim Army was formed.
 This is a legend about one of the Turkish Guards.